 It’s a helpless feeling, Wickware says; one of the only things she could do was try to feed her baby.
 Mother’s milk is precious to all newborns, but for preemies, it can be lifesaving.
 A 1-pound baby is too small to nurse, so preemie moms use mechanical pumps to collect their milk.
 Unfortunately for Wickware, it didn’t work.
 “I tried and tried, but the milk never came,” she says.

 “In the spirit of milk being donated by mothers in the Louisiana community, we’re trying to grow this milk bank from financial donations and community support,” says Harley Ginsberg, MD, Section Head of Neonatology and Medical Director of the NICU at Ochsner Baptist.
-Dr. Ginsberg, the driving force behind developing the Mothers’ Milk Bank of Louisiana at Ochsner Baptist, spearheaded the campaign by being the initial donor; he and his wife, Susan, donated $5,000, and then contributed a $10,000 matching grant.
+Dr. Ginsberg, the driving force behind developing the Mothers’ Milk Bank of Louisiana at Ochsner Baptist, spearheaded the campaign by being the initial donor; he and his wife, Susan, donated $5,000, and then contributed a $100,000 matching grant.
 “We realized that if we were not willing to take the lead, then we had no right asking others to put a penny toward the project,” Dr. Ginsberg says.
-“And the Ochsner community, from the doctors and nurses to our education department, has been tremendously supportive of this initiative.”
+“And the Ochsner community, from the doctors and nurses to our organizations that have partnered with our philanthropy department, has been tremendously supportive of this initiative.”

 “This is not just a ‘feel-good’ project,” Dr. Ginsberg adds.
 “Study after study shows that a mother’s milk is vastly superior to any commercially prepared formula, especially with regard to nutritional and immunogenic support.”
 Mother’s milk offers the best available protection against necrotizing enterocolitis, an often-fatal affliction of the intestines in preemies.
 Studies show that preemies fed mother’s milk have one-sixth the incidence of this disease.